robalb/morsechat/README.md

 # morsechat

-a morse code web chatroom, perfect for practicing and learning it.
+a morse code web chatroom, perfect for practicing and learning morse code.

 this project is based on the [pusher](https://www.pusher.com) library.